Racism in Africa: Republic of the Congo

 In the Republic of Congo, where Pygmies make up 2% of the population, many Pygmies live as slaves to Bantu masters.
 The nation is deeply stratified between these two major ethnic groups.
 The Pygmy slaves belong from birth to their Bantu masters in a relationship that the Bantus call a time-honored tradition.
 Even though the Pygmies are responsible for much of the hunting, fishing and manual labor in jungle villages, Pygmies and Bantus alike say Pygmies are often paid at the master's whim; in cigarettes, used clothing, or even nothing at all.
 As a result of pressure from UNICEF and human-rights activists, a law that would grant special protections to the Pygmy people is awaiting a vote by the Congo parliament.

 Rwanda

 Beginning about 1880, Roman Catholic missionaries arrived in the Great Lakes region.
 Later, when German forces occupied the area during World War I, the conflict and efforts for Catholic conversion became more pronounced.
 As the Tutsi resisted conversion, the missionaries found success only among the Hutu.
 In an effort to reward conversion, the colonial government confiscated traditionally Tutsi land and reassigned it to Hutu tribes, igniting a conflict that has lasted into the 21st century.

 The area was ruled as a colony by Germany (before World War I) and Belgium.
-Because Tutsis had been the tradiitional governing elite, both colonial powers kept this system and allowed only the Tutsi to be educated and only they could participate in the colonial government.
+Because Tutsis had been the traditional governing elite, both colonial powers kept this system and allowed only the Tutsi to be educated and only they could participate in the colonial government.
 Such discriminatory policies engendered resentment.